 Noreen Renier lived previously in the Charlottesville, Virginia area, and Wilmington, North Carolina, and now in 2014 is a resident of Orlando, Florida.

 Thus, at this time the ruling by federal judge William Anderson who found Noreen Renier to have misled his court and not to have been a credible witness continues to stand.
 And Noreen Renier has apparently decided a Supreme Court appeal is a dead end.Even Noreen Renier's efforts to seek sanctions for alleged violations by a creditor --- including alleged violations for postings here on the G&P Inquiry web site --- were also denied and rejected by the Appeals Court.

 One can suspect there are now ever larger numbers of the public who are concerned that "police psychic investigator" Noreen Renier is not credible.

-Copyright© 2014 Gargantua & Pantagruel Inquiry Group.
-The G&P Inquiry Group is not responsible for statements made by paranormal claimants and psychic practitioners, nor uncorrected media materials which quote or cite a paranormal practitioner, medium, psychic, or alleged paranormal person or a person claiming paranormal abilities.
-Key writers and interviewers for this report include Paul Hanson / Anne Star/ David Merrell / GP Inquiry Group members / WSA Public Policy staff.
+Copyright 2014-2015.
+The PETER Group is not responsible for statements made by paranormal claimants and psychic practitioners, nor uncorrected media materials which quote or cite a paranormal practitioner, medium, psychic, or alleged paranormal person or a person claiming paranormal abilities.
+Noreen Renier's comments are welcome on the International Skeptics forum.
 We will make any corrections or changes necessary should they be brought to our attention.
 But since 2006 Noreen Renier has failed to cite a single specific statement with documentation proving that the published material on this page is not factually correct.